-As for flannel, in America it’s most associated with a gray material that was commonly used to make suits in a bygone era — and, slight detour, having only known the expression because I’m a film nerd, looking up its origin gave me an “oh, wow” moment.
+As for flannel, in America it’s most associated mostly with either a generally plaid shirt worn by lumberjacks or lesbians, or a gray material that was commonly used to make suits in a bygone era — and, slight detour, having only known the expression because I’m a film nerd, looking up its origin gave me an “oh, wow” moment.
 Definitely check out the book that the movie The Man in the Gray Flannel Suit was based on, because it continues to speak to now even though it came out in the 1950s and its protagonist would have been the parent of a Boomer.

 But I do digress.
 The American flannel is a British washcloth.

 One that’s a really big difference is pram.
 In America, that sounds like a mispronunciation of an annual high school tradition, the prom.
 Ironically, Britain, proms are what the BBC does every year to introduce their new programs.
 In the U.S., those events are called upfronts.
 The British word is short for promotionals.

 The British pram is the American stroller (or baby carriage if you’re fancy), and it’s basically short for the word perambulator.